 HOW PLAY INFLUENCES THE EMOTIONAL – SOCIAL DEVELOPMENT OF CHILDREN

 Skills such as walking, talking, writing and many more are often acquired in childhood through play.
 This is where toys often come in.
 For instance, there are toys that teach students how to identify colors through play.
 Plays are natural ways by which children build and improve their social and cognitive skills.
 No matter how simple a play may look, it has a profound impact on children.

 Plays serve as means of building communication skills.
 Through play, they learn to comply with the rules and regulations of the group.
-This serve as a foundation for building skills that will help them in relating with people and harmonizing with their environment.
-Cognitive abilities like decision making on the spot, memory usage, observation skills, analytical and problem solving skills, and creative thinking are all built through play.
+This serves as a foundation for building skills that will help them in relating to people and harmonizing with their environment.
+Cognitive abilities like decision making on the spot, memory usage, observation skills, analytical and problem-solving skills, and creative thinking are all built through play.

-In summary, in the words of Montessori (1870 – 1952), play is child’s major work.
-He further stated that children must be given the opportunity to choose by themselves the kind of play they want, and that they could perform plays with education materials to learn.
+In summary, in the words of Montessori (1870 – 1952), play is the child’s major work.
+He further stated that children must be given the opportunity to choose by themselves the kind of play they want and that they could perform plays with education materials to learn.

 Resources to Help Children Play Safe

 Having understood the great importance and role of play in childhood development, parents must provide adequate resources and equipment to ensure that they are safe while playing.
 Working moms, for instance, must provide indoor playpens for their kids.